marko-knoebl/slides/sections/react-60-refs/80-ref-property-in-custom-components-en.md

-# Refs in custom components
+# Ref property in custom components

-## Refs in custom components
+## Ref property in custom components

 example: `TextField` component in _MUI_